deciduously/music/post.md

 *[top](#table-of-contents)*

 [Sound](https://en.wikipedia.org/wiki/Sound) is composed physically of [vibrations](https://en.wikipedia.org/wiki/Vibration).
-These vibrations cause perturbations in some [medium](https://en.wikipedia.org/wiki/Transmission_medium), and those perturbations are what we experience as sound.
+These vibrations cause perturbations in some [medium](https://en.wikipedia.org/wiki/Transmission_medium), which radiate out from the source of the vibration, and those perturbations cause [tiny oscillating variations](https://en.wikipedia.org/wiki/Sound_pressure) in local atmospheric pressure.
+These variations are what we experience as sound.
 When we're talking about [hearing](https://en.wikipedia.org/wiki/Hearing) a sound with our [ears](https://en.wikipedia.org/wiki/Ear), the medium is usually [air](https://en.wikipedia.org/wiki/Atmosphere_of_Earth).

 ##### Sine Waves